1. Financial Benefits

 450 (Quarter Time) hours

 Quarter Time tutors serve at least 15 hours per week for a minimum total of 450 hours.
-Nearly of these hours are accrued during typical school-day hours.
+Nearly all of these hours are accrued during typical school-day hours.

 3. Serve daily in a school setting

 Tutors implement the Reading Corps model with fidelity, which includes meeting with their students every day of the school week during normal school hours.
 Your schedule must be consistent throughout the year so that the student tutoring schedule is consistent.
-Tutors also participate in 2 additional Days of Service which typically occur after-school or in the evening at the school.

 4. Participate in professional training